taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 ### Output 1: Word Distribution Per Topic

 The latent topics identified are represented by the most significant words and their probabilities.
-It is similar to clustering in the sense that the words are grouped as topics and labeled unintuitively as topic 0, topic 1, etc. However, unlike clustering, the words have probabilities of relevance to the other words of the topic.
-Using these probabilities, only the top few words (10 or 20) are used to represent a topic.
-Therefore, it is also called word topic distribution.
+It is similar to clustering in the sense that the words are grouped as topics and labeled unintuitively as topic 0, topic 1, etc. However, unlike clustering, the words have probabilities of relevance to the topic.
+Using these probabilities, only the top few words (10 in config.json) are used to represent a topic i.e., topic-word distribution.
-Here are three example topics from the dataset:
+For the three topics:

 | Topic Name | Words and Probabilities                                                                                   |
 |------------|----------------------------------------------------------------------------------------------------------|